Wirehaired Pointing Griffon

-Since this breed is prone to ear infections, inspecting their ears should be a part of its grooming routine.
-Look for excessive wax, redness, or an odor.
+Since this breed is prone to ear infections, inspecting its ears should be a part of its grooming routine.
+Look for excessive wax, redness, or odor.
 These things can indicate an ear infection.
 Cleaning their ears with a gentle solution designed for a canine’s ears is another step an owner can take to prevent ear infections.

 One of the best qualities of this hunting dog is it is easily trainable.
 They are alert and intelligent which makes obedience training relatively easy.